kjkuan/Runbook.md/README.md

 task functions rather than directly in the top level of the document.

-At the end of the runbook, Bash functions defined *directly* in the runbook, and whose names starting with `Task/` (configurable), will be executed *in the order they appear in the runbook* as well.
-This allows you to define *tasks* or *steps* as functions to be executed by the runbook.
+At the end of the runbook, Bash functions defined *directly* in the runbook, and whose names starting with `Step/` (configurable), will be executed *in the order they appear in the runbook* as well.
+Functions whose names starting with `Task/` won't be executed unless they are selected for execution via a CLI option.
+This allows you to organize your runbook as a single workflow of *steps*, but also lets you define *tasks* that can be invoked individually.
 Logging, by default, also start when **Runbook.md** start executing task functions.

-> **NOTE**: Task functions must be defined in the runbook file directly.
-That is, they cannot be defined else where and then `source`d into the runbook.
-Doing so currently will mess up the task execution order.
+> **NOTE**: Step functions, which are also task functions, must be defined
+> in the runbook file directly.
+That is, they cannot be defined else where and
+> then `source`d into the runbook.
+Doing so currently will mess up the task
+> execution order.
 This restriction might be lifted in the future.

 ## See also the [FAQ](FAQ.md)